openstreetmap/owg-website/2025/02/15/post-mortem.md

 - HE.net service was fully restored on 18 December 2024 at 00:29, at which point all usual routes and services returned to normal.

 **Root Cause:**
-- An unanticipated failure of HE.net routing equipment in Amsterdam led to a network blackout of both of OpenStreetMap's redundant fibre Internet connections.
+- An unanticipated failure of HE.net routing equipment in Amsterdam led to a network blackout of both OpenStreetMap's redundant fibre Internet connections.
 HE.net's routing hardware had to be replaced, and this process involved them shipping new equipment from California.
-During this time, OpenStreetMap.org was exposed to their single point of failure with no direct failover ISP in place.
+During this time, OpenStreetMap.org was exposed to a single point of failure with no direct failover ISP in place.

 ---